 Written, Copied, and Distributed

-By the time Peter had written his second letter (around 67 AD), most, if not all, of the twenty-seven letters or books of the New Testament had already been completed.
+By the time Peter had written his second letter (around 67 AD), most of the twenty-seven letters or books of the New Testament had already been completed.
 The apostle Paul wrote thirteen or fourteen of these books, depending on our view of Hebrews.
 Referring to his letters, Peter states that “…our beloved brother Paul also wrote to you according to the wisdom given him, as he does in all his letters” (2 Peter 3:15-16).

 Peter states that the recipients of his general epistles, scattered throughout the ancient world, had already become acquainted with Paul’s epistles.
 Undoubtedly, this was because they had made copies and distributed them among the churches.
 Additionally, Peter equates Paul’s letters with “other scriptures” (2 Peter 3:16), which is a clear indication of their inspired nature.